-Barrett Opposed ‘abortion on Demand,' Raising Doubts on Roe
+Barrett Opposed ‘Abortion on Demand,' Raising Doubts on Roe

 Politics

-President Donald Trumphas nominated Barrettto take the seat of Justice Ruth Bader Ginsburg, an abortion rights supporter who died last month.
+President Donald Trump has nominated Barrettto to take the seat of Justice Ruth Bader Ginsburg, an abortion-rights supporter who died last month.

 White House spokesperson Judd Deere said Barrett already has distinguished her personal views from her responsibility as a judge.
 “As Judge Barrett said on the day she was nominated, ‘A judge must apply the law as written.
 Judges are not policymakers, and they must be resolute in setting aside any policy views they might hold,’” Deere said in an email.